 We are proposing five upgrades to the MiniROV.
 Each upgrade is independent and adds different capabilities to the vehicle.
 The whole project can be completed in one year or staged over several years.

-A high priority is the core vehicle upgrades, which are essential to planned 2013 field programs and other proposed upgrades.
-The manipulator arm is required to provide AUV rescue capabilities and continued field work in the Arctic in 2013.
+High priority is assigned to the core vehicle upgrades and the manipulator arm which are both necessary for conducting the proposed 2013 field program in the Arctic as outlined in the Continental Margins Proposal (901023).
+The manipulator arm is required to provide AUV rescue capabilities.

 The proposed van provides a protected environment for servicing and storage of the vehicle during deployments and doubles as a control room.
 In addition, it makes transport, mobilization and operations much more efficient.